PhonePe/Magazine/tutorials/magazine.md

 This library helps you manage collections of data in your applications in a distributed persistent queue fashion.
 Think of situations where you need to hold onto some information, process it afterwards.

 Let's start with a simple story.
-Imagine you're building a system that needs to process user notifications.
-Maybe you want to send a welcome email shortly after a user signs up.
-You don't want to send it *immediately* in the sign-up process (what if sending fails?), but you need to remember to send it soon.
-You need a place to store the "send email to user X" task.
-This is where the `Magazine` concept comes in handy!
+Imagine you're building a system that needs to distribute discount coupons to users.
+Maybe you want to send a coupon shortly after a user completes a purchase.
+You don't want to send it immediately in the purchase process (what if the coupon generation fails?), but you need to remember to send it soon.
+You need a place to store the "send coupon to user X" task.
+This is where the Magazine concept comes in handy!

 ## What is a Magazine?